 - Service providers care about speed of cash flow, a seamless quote-to-cash cycle, and in-person payments.
 These business owners are more likely to know their end customers, so fraud is less of an issue compared to other businesses.

-Once you have defined your messaging, make sure to highlight it across all marketing campaigns.
+Once you have defined your messaging, make sure you highlight it across all marketing campaigns.
 For example, one of Shopmonkey’s key value props is its integrated online and in-person payments solution, which helps customers reconcile their books faster.
-They feature this messaging across all their marketing assets, like on their homepage or in dedicated email campaigns that showcase specific payment features that can improve their customers’ workflows.
+It features this messaging across all its marketing assets, such as on its homepage or in dedicated email campaigns that showcase specific payment features that can improve its customers’ workflows.

 2. Create a brand identity

 Consider creating a brand identity for your payments offering, and incorporate your payment provider’s brand to establish your solution as trusted and credible.
 Your payment provider’s brand can help convey that your platform is secure, global, compliant, and built on the latest technology.
 For example, Intercom features the Stripe logo alongside its own logo on online payments–related marketing materials.